immortalmind2016/air-quality/README.md

 - We have created a queue called ```air-information-queue``` to handle the cron jobs
 ### How we are using the queue.
 - Our cron job will push a job to the queue every 1 minute.
-- The queue consumer will invoke the job and fetch the air information from the external provider.
+- The queue consumer process the job and fetch the air information from the external provider.

 ## Kubernetes
 #### we are using kubernetes to deploy our cron job
 - We have created a cron job in kubernetes to invoke the script ```/src/air-information/jobs/get-air-info-v2.ts``` every 1 minute
 #### How to run the cron job in kubernetes
 - First, you need to deploy the docker image to the registry using ```yarn docker:deploy```
-- Then, Use ```yarn k8s:apply``` [Using yarn script]
+- Then, Use ```yarn k8s:apply```

 ### Deployments
 - inside the `deployments` folder